abdelrahmansaeed291/subway-modified-version-/ReadMe.txt

 ### How to run the game
   + pull the project and run the file OpenGLMeshLoader.sln .
+  + while running if a message with(there were build errors) press yes .

 ### Technologies
   + C and C++ (openGL).